google-deepmind/opro/README.md

 ## Citation

-If you use this code in your research, please cite our [paper](https://arxiv.org/abs/2309.03409):
+If you have used our code in your research, please cite our [paper](https://arxiv.org/abs/2309.03409):

 ```
 @article{yang2023large,